 Unlike 2-point protractors for phono cartridge alignment, which can be used with any turntable, this generator puts out an arc protractor template specifically for your record player.

-The great advantage of an arc protractor is that it separates the overhang adjustment from the zenith angle.
+The great advantage of an arc protractor is that it separates the overhang adjustment from the offset angle.
 With 2-point protractors, both are set at the same time, which can be confusing and time consuming.
 The arc protractor makes turntable setup a lot easier.

 The turntable input field sets a name for the template, allowing you to identify for which model the protractor was generated.